Execution Layer (EL) and Consensus Layer (CL) Node Clients (2023)

 The consensus layer serves as the new backend infrastructure for the Ethereum blockchain, hosting and verifying the efficacy of validators.

-In the PoS model, the validation occurs in the form of staking, where validators stake ETH, Ethereum's native token, as collateral, which incentives, them to act properly at the risk of losing their ETH through slashing.
+In the PoS model, the validation occurs in the form of staking, where validators stake ETH as collateral which can be taken by the network (slashed) in the case of misbehavior.

 What are the Ethereum consensus layer clients?